foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 ```

 * run ``$ bin/cake migrations migrate`` to execute database migrations.
 If you do not have shell access, you need to update the migrations manually.
 The files with the sql statements are located in the folder /config/Migrations).

+** if you have problems with the update, contact me: office@foodcoopshop.com (Mario)

 ---